KevinJC23/Diabetes-PredictiveAnalytics/README.md

 | RandomForest       | 0.9638         | 0.9631         |
 | AdaBoost           | 0.9627         | 0.9630         |

-In conclusion, the obtained model performance results demonstrate that all four models achieve elevated accuracy on both the training and testing datasets.
+The obtained model performance results demonstrate that all four models achieve elevated accuracy on both the training and testing datasets.
 Notably, LinearSVC and LogisticRegression show slightly diminished accuracy (94%) relative to RandomForest and AdaBoosting (96%).
 Consequently, these outcomes suggest a slightly more robust and reliable outcome for this particular prediction task.

-## Evaluation
 ### Classification Report
 This report presents the evaluation metrics of each model's performance by summarizing the following:
 - **Precision**: Measures the accuracy of positive predictions made by the model.
 This metric indicates the proportion of correctly predicted positive instances out of all predicted as positive.